vishalkumar172923/Forest-Cover-Type-Prediction/README.md

 # Forest Cover Type Prediction
-A simple ML project that predicts the type of forest cover using a Random Forest Classifier.
+A ML project that predicts the type of forest cover using a Random Forest Classifier.
 Built with Streamlit for an interactive UI.

 ##  Features
 - Predicts one of 7 forest cover types